Cockeysville, Maryland: Texas, Maryland

-Throughout the 19th and early 20th centuries, the village of Texas, Maryland, existed just south of Cockeysville before eventually being absorbed by its larger neighbor.
+Throughout the 19th and early 20th centuries, the village of Texas, Maryland, existed just south of Cockeysville before eventually being absorbed by Cockeysville.
 The community was founded in the 1840s to support local marble quarries, an industry that became commercially viable after the arrival of the railroad in 1832 enabled the large-scale export of stone.
 The village became a primary destination for immigrant marble workers, particularly a large group of Irish famine refugees from the village of Ballykilcline in County Roscommon who arrived in the late 1840s and soon made up more than half the population.
 The "quarry Irish" were crucial to the success of the area's quarries.
 Early on, the community went by several names; some records refer to it as "Clarksville", named after a quarry operator, but this conflicted with the existing Clarksville, Maryland; at one time it had a post office name of "Ellengowan," taken from Sir Walter Scott's novel Guy Mannering.
 The issue was settled when a vote was taken and the town was renamed New Texas.
 Although the origin of "Texas" is uncertain, one local historian suggests it was proposed by returning veterans of the Mexican–American War in light of their experiences.

 Texas had a Roman Catholic church, a post office, and a train depot.
 The 1940 Census listed Texas with a population of 494, comprising 111 dwellings, three farms, eight businesses, one school, two churches, one public building, two industrial plants, one cemetery, and one amusement park.
 After World War II, as the suburbs expanded, Cockeysville grew over and around the smaller Texas.
 There is no definitive date when Texas ceased to exist, but the closure of the Texas post office in 1951 was key.
 Residents began using a Cockeysville mailing address, and the name "Texas" fell out of common use for addressing purposes.
 Today, the U.S. Census Bureau includes the entire area of historic Texas within the boundaries of the much larger "Cockeysville Census-Designated Place (CDP)."
 The "Texas" identity is preserved in places like the Texas Quarry, Texas Road, and the Texas station on the Baltimore Light RailLink (the station was never completed and is currently not in use).